freedomofpress/securedrop-docs/docs/getting_support.rst

 Getting Support
 ===============

-There are a several support options available if you need help installing SecureDrop, or are looking for help with your existing SecureDrop instance.
+Whether you are interested in learning more about SecureDrop, looking for help with an installation, or needing assistance with an existing SecureDrop instance, there are several support options available to you.

+Freedom of the Press Foundation offers direct support via the official :ref:`Support Portal <using_redmine>`.

+Additionally, there are multiple platforms available for :ref:`Community Support <community_support>`.

 .. note::